AlexWatson1212/embracing-authenticity/_posts/2025-05-31-i-am-learning-to-love-myself-through-it.md

 layout: post
 title: "I Am Learning to Love Myself Through It"
 date: 2025-05-31
-description: "Self-love isn’t about perfection—it’s about presence."
+description: "Self-love isn’t about perfection — it’s about presence."
+excerpt: "I used to think I had to be healed to be lovable.
+Now I’m learning to offer myself grace, even in the mess."
 thumbnail: /images/posts/love-myself-through.jpg
+tags: [Self-Love, Healing, Inner Kindness, Emotional Growth]
 ---

 There was a time I thought I had to wait.